sloancinkle/shuffleboard/README.md

 Found a bug or have a suggestion?
 Send me an email at **sloan@cinkle.com**.

-If you love the game and wanna buy me a coffee, find me on Venmo or CashApp at **@sloancinkle**.
+Love the game and wanna buy me a coffee?
+Find me on Venmo or CashApp at **@sloancinkle**.